show_page.php1 : dv19.jpg

 HISTORY: None

-HISTOPATHOLOGIC DESCRIPTION: Liver: There is lytic necrosis of 95% of centrilobular areas, occasionally extending into midzonal areas (submassive), characterized by disruption of hepatic cord architecture and loss of hepatocytes with replacement by abundant fibrin, hemorrhage, edema, and necrotic debris admixed with low numbers of neutrophils and lymphocytes.
-Hepatocytes at the periphery of necrotic areas often are degenerate, characterized by cell swelling with vacuolated cytoplasm, or are necrotic, characterized by shrunken cells with hypereosinophilic cytoplasm and karyolytic or pyknotic nuclei, and often containing basophilic, 4-8 um diameter, round to oval, intranuclear viral inclusion bodies that are occasionally surrounded by a clear halo and marginate the chromatin.
+HISTOPATHOLOGIC DESCRIPTION: Liver: There is lytic necrosis of ~95% of centrilobular areas, occasionally extending into midzonal areas (submassive), characterized by disruption of hepatic cord architecture and loss of hepatocytes with replacement by abundant fibrin, hemorrhage, edema, and necrotic debris admixed with low numbers of neutrophils and lymphocytes.
+Hepatocytes at the periphery of necrotic areas often are either swollen with vacuolated cytoplasm (degeneration) or shrunken with hypereosinophilic cytoplasm and karyolytic or pyknotic nuclei (necrosis), and often contain basophilic, 4-8 µm diameter, round to oval, intranuclear viral inclusion bodies that are occasionally surrounded by a clear halo and marginate the chromatin.
 Similar intranuclear inclusion bodies are frequently present in Kupffer cells.
 Multifocally portal vasculature endothelium is hypertrophied and rarely contains the previously described intranuclear inclusions.
-Multifocally within surrounding hepatic sinusoids are mildly increased numbers of neutrophils and lymphocytes.
+Multifocally within surrounding hepatic sinusoids there are mildly increased numbers of neutrophils and lymphocytes.

-MORPHOLOGIC DIAGNOSIS: Liver: Hepatitis, necrotizing, centrilobular to midzonal (submassive), acute, diffuse, severe, with hemorrhage and basophilic intranuclear viral inclusion bodies, breed unspecified, canine.
+MORPHOLOGIC DIAGNOSIS: Liver: Hepatitis, necrotizing, centrilobular to midzonal (submassive), acute, diffuse, severe, with intranuclear viral inclusion bodies, breed unspecified, canine.

 ETIOLOGIC DIAGNOSIS: Adenoviral hepatitis